librenms/librenms/doc/Extensions/RRDCached.md

 This document will explain how to setup RRDCached for LibreNMS.

-> If you are using rrdtool / rrdcached version 1.5 or above then this now supports creating rrd files over rrdcached.
+> Since version 1.5, rrdtool / rrdcached now supports creating rrd files over rrdcached.
-If you have rrdcached 1.5.5 or above, we can also tune over rrdcached.
+If you have rrdcached 1.5.5 or above, you can also tune over rrdcached.
 To enable this set the following config:

 ```php